FormBucket/xander-moon/static/pages/guides/collect-emails-for-newsletter-with-jquery-and-ajax.md

 </form>
 ```

-Being the awesome web designer you are going to use CSS (or maybe even SCSS) to style your form and make it look pixel perfect on your beautifully designed site.
+As an awesome web designer you are going to use CSS (or maybe even SCSS) to style the form on your beautifully designed site.
+We don't cover how to style the form in this tutorial but we know you can make it look pixel perfect.

+Now let's get on to the hard stuff...

-## Submitting data
+## Collecting the data

 FormBucket's API accepts data in two formats: `form` and `json`.
-For simple use case you probably want to use form.
+For simple use case like this one you probably want to use form.
 For advanced use case you may prefer to opt into our JSON API.

 ### Option 1 - Post Form Data with jQuery

+Here is the complete script.
+It includes an outer function that runs after the
+page is loaded and it adds an event handler for our form that prevents the default
+action (e.g. leaving the page).
+It also includes some validations so that people
+don't send you blank values.

 ```js
 $(function() {